Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 #### List messages

-Use the `listChatMessages` method of `ChatThreadClient` to retrieve messages in a thread.
+Use the `listMessages` method of `ChatThreadClient` to retrieve messages in a thread.

 - `ListChatMessagesOptions` is the object representing the options to pass.
 - `maxPageSize`, optional, is the maximum number of messages to be returned per page.